-The Vlasov-Poisson system for ions has drawn interest from the mathematical community comparatively more recently than the more well-known Vlasov-Poisson system for electrons \cite{Vlasov} The critical difference is that in the ion model \eqref{eq:vpme}, the electrostatic potential $U$ satisfies the nonlinear \emph{Poisson-Boltzmann} equation $\e^2 \Delta U = e^U - \rho$, rather than the linear Poisson equation $\e^2 \Delta U = 1 - \rho$.
+The Vlasov--Poisson system for ions has drawn interest from the mathematical community comparatively more recently than the more well-known Vlasov--Poisson system for electrons \cite{Vlasov} The critical difference is that in the ion model \eqref{eq:vpme}, the electrostatic potential $U$ satisfies the nonlinear \emph{Poisson--Boltzmann} equation $\e^2 \Delta U = e^U - \rho$, rather than the linear Poisson equation $\e^2 \Delta U = 1 - \rho$.
 The exponential nonlinearity introduces several mathematical difficulties in the ion case that are not present in the electron case: the lack of an explicit convolution representation for the electric field precludes the use of techniques that rely on such a representation, such as were crucial in establishing global well-posedness in 3D $\bt^3$ \cite{Pfaffelmoser, Batt-Rein}, while many quantitative estimates are subject to exponential divergence of constants due to the form of the nonlinearity.

 The effect of this can be seen, for example, in the respective development of the well-posedness theory for the electron and ion models.
-For the electron model, the existence of weak solutions was proved by Arsenev \cite{Arsenev} in the 70s, while the global well-posedness of classical solutions was obtained in dimension $d=2$ in the 70s by Ukai and Okabe \cite{Ukai-Okabe} and in $\br^3$ around the 90s by Pfaffelmoser \cite{Pfaffelmoser} and Lions-Perthame \cite{Lions-Perthame} using two different methods.
-Since then, these results have been extended to the three-dimensional torus $\bt^3$ \cite{Batt-Rein}, and many works have refined the assumptions and techniques, such as \cite{Schaeffer, Loeper, Pallard, ChenChen}---this list is non-exhaustive, see \cite{GPI-WPproceedings} for a more detailed discussion about the well-posedness of Vlasov type systems.
+For the electron model, global existence of weak solutions was proved by Arsenev \cite{Arsenev} in the 70s, while the global well-posedness of classical solutions was obtained in dimension $d=2$ in the 70s by Ukai and Okabe \cite{Ukai-Okabe} and in $\br^3$ around the 90s by Pfaffelmoser \cite{Pfaffelmoser} and Lions and Perthame \cite{Lions-Perthame} using two different methods.
+Since then, these results have been extended to the three-dimensional torus $\bt^3$ \cite{Batt-Rein}, and many works have refined the assumptions and techniques, such as \cite{Schaeffer, Loeper, Pallard, ChenChen} (this list is non-exhaustive, see \cite{GPI-WPproceedings} for a more detailed discussion about the well-posedness of Vlasov type systems).
 In contrast, the solution theory for the ion model was developed only more recently: weak global solutions in $\br^3$ were obtained in the 90s by Bouchut \cite{Bouchut}, while global well-posedness theory for classical solutions in two and three dimensions was the subject of a series of recent works by the authors \cite{GPI-WP, GPI-WP-R3} ($x \in \bt^3, \br^3$) and Cesbron and the second author \cite{CesbronIac} ($x$ in bounded domains).